Quantum simulation with hybrid tensor networks: Applications

 \subsection{Chemistry}

+The most promising application of the hybrid TN is for clustered subsystems with weak subsystem-wise interactions.
+Consider that the whole quantum system is divided into several subsystems, where particles in the same subsystem have strongly interacted, and the particles from different subsystems have weakly interacted.
+Since each subsystem has strong interaction, the whole system, in general, could be classically hard to solve.
+On the contrary, our hybrid TN only uses the classical TN to represent the cluster-wise interactions and uses the quantum computer to represent the strongly interacted subsystems, hence surpassing the classical power TNs meanwhile using a small quantum computer.
+Note that here each subsystem does not need to be 1D or 2D, but systems with general interaction topology structures.

+The physical systems in the real world admit the interaction form considered in our framework.
+Several chemical molecules can be discribed by the interacting Hamiltonian that has a similar form as that in our simulation, providing a natural application of our method.
+The examples include the molecular rings, such as (Cr$_7$Ni)$_2$ dimers, consisting of two purple-(Cr$_7$Ni) antiferromagnetic rings.
+The two Cr$_7$Ni rings are linked through a pyrazine unit as shown in Fig.~\ref{fig:dimer}, which provides two donor atoms binding to Ni centers in the nearest-neighbor rings.
+This leads to a weak exchange coupling between the Ni ions~\cite{garlatti2017portraying,timco2009engineering}. in which the subsystem has strong correlations, and the two subsystems are weakly interacted by the boundary spins.

-We first focus on the application in chemistry for solving the molecular vibronic spectra.
+Aside from the physical systems featuring these cluster properties, we can use the hybrid TNs to represent different degrees of freedom.
+Here, we focus on the application in chemistry for solving the molecular vibronic spectra.
 The vibrational and electronic structure of a \rm molecule generally assumes the Born-Oppenheimer approximation by treating the electrons and nuclei separately.
-Here we show how to go beyond the Born-Oppenheimer with the hybrid tensor network method.
+Here, we show how to go beyond the Born-Oppenheimer with the hybrid tensor network method.
 Consider the \rm molecular Hamiltonian in atomic units as

 with $M_I$, $\mathbf{R}_I$, and $Z_I$ being the mass, position, and charge of nuclei $I$, respectively, and $\mathbf{r}_i$ being the position of electron $i$.
 Given the location of the nucleus, the electronic Hamiltonian is